strategineer/personal-website/content/books/2023-09-21/index.md

 ---
-title: "Gregor The Overlander"
-authors: "Suzanne Collins"
+authors: Suzanne Collins
+books/tags:
+- fiction
+- fantasy
+- middle-grade
 date: 2023-09-21
+params:
+  isbn13: '9780439678131'
 star_rating: 5
-books/tags:
-  - "fiction"
-  - "fantasy"
-  - "middle-grade"
+title: Gregor The Overlander
 ---

 It's heartbreaking.
 I'm tearing up by page 4.
 This series is advertised as a